Adam777Z/lifx/README.md

 - Set brightness

 ## Download
-Download the latest version on the **Releases** page.
+Download the latest version on the [Releases](https://github.com/Adam777Z/lifx/releases/latest) page.

 ## App data location
 [See here](https://www.electronjs.org/docs/latest/api/app/#appgetpathname).

 #### Portable mode (Windows only)
 Supports storing the app data in the `data` folder next to the executable file.\
-To enable, create the `data` folder where the executable file is located.
+To enable, create the `data` folder where the executable file is located.\
+The Portable version ZIP file already contains the `data` folder.

 ## How to build
 1. npm install